ratwolfzero/hopalong_python/README.md

 1. The spatial extent of the attractor trajectory (first pass).

-2. Direct mapping of the sequentially generated floating-point values in continuous space to a discrete image grid, while tracking the number of pixel hits to generate the density map (second pass).
+2. Direct mapping of the sequentially generated floating-point values in continuous space to a discrete pixel grid, while tracking the number of pixel hits to generate the density map (second pass).

 Just-in-time (JIT) compilation is supported by a low-complexity code structure.